TheWorldSim/world-sim-data/README.md

 Increase the version number if:

 * the data values are changed.
-Wven if it was thought the data was never being used in a simulation this can't be known for certain.
+Even if it was thought the data was never being used in a simulation this can't be known for certain.
 * the data values are not changed but the meta data was wrong in a way that effects the interpretation of the values.

 Otherwise no need to increase the version number.